torvalds/linux/Documentation/admin-guide/laptops/disk-shock-protection.rst

 a shock protection facility.
 The idea is to stop all I/O operations on the internal hard drive and park its heads on the ramp when critical situations are anticipated.
-The desire to have such a feature available on GNU/Linux systems has been the original motivation to implement a generic disk head parking interface in the Linux kernel.
+The desire to have such a feature available on GNU/GNU/Linux systems has been the original motivation to implement a generic disk head parking interface in the GNU/Linux kernel.
 Please note, however, that other components have to be set up on your system in order to get disk shock protection working (see section 3.
 References below for pointers to more information about